2023 SEASON AND MEMBERSHIP UPDATE

 WHAT IF I WANT TO PLAY TENNIS AND PICKLEBALL?

 Register for a Regular Membership.
-Members who wish to play tennis will have access to tennis courts, the clubhouse, and will also be able to book pickleball courts and participate in pickleball programs.
+Members who wish to play tennis will have access to tennis courts, the clubhouse, and will also be able to book pickleball courts.
+Only Pickleball only members will be allowed to take advantage of indoor play in April.

 WHAT ARE THE MEMBERSHIP PRICES?

-MTC tennis membership rates for 2023 remain the same as 2022 for all members.
-Although inflation has risen significantly (almost 7%) in the last year, we have not increased our member rates in acknowledgement that there will be some adjustments for members.
+MTC tennis membership rates for 2024 remain the same as 2023 for all members.
+Although inflation has risen in the last year, we have not increased our member rates in acknowledgement that there may be some interruption in play for members as courts are rebuilt or repainted.
 Regular members will be able to play tennis and pickleball.

-Pickleball membership pricing is discounted by 20%, acknowledging that not all member amenities will be available in 2023..
+Pickleball membership pricing is discounted by 20%, acknowledging that not all member amenities will be available in 2024.
+For 2024, we have hired a Pickleball Pro, and are renting indoor time to enable players to tune up for the coming season.

 Prices can be found on the membership page.